Robbie Grossman Player Props: Rangers vs. Reds

 Robbie Grossman At The Plate

-- Grossman is hitting .208 with a double, two home runs and seven walks.
+- Grossman has a double, two home runs and seven walks while batting .211.

-- Grossman enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .375 with one homer.
+- Grossman enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .353 with one homer.

-- He has homered in two of 17 games played this season, and in 3.2% of his plate appearances.
+- He has gone deep in two of 18 games played this year, and in 3% of his plate appearances.

-- In 23.5% of his games this season, Grossman has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in two contests.
+- Grossman has had an RBI in five games this season (27.8%), including three multi-RBI outings (16.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.